isabelgk/gen-rack/docs/getting-started.md

 Requirements:
 - Max 8 (Windows or Mac)
 - VCV Development Environment
   - See the official [documentation](https://vcvrack.com/manual/Building) for how to set this up.
-You do not need to build Rack from scratch, just install the packages (via MSYS2 on Windows or homebrew on Mac) as needed.
+You do not need to build Rack from scratch, just install the packages (via MSYS2 on Windows or homebrew on Mac) as needed and download a copy of the [Rack SDK](https://vcvrack.com/downloads/).

 # 1. Creating a new project